 Drive Sober or Get Pulled Over

-“One bad decision can be deadly,” added Colonel Richard S. Fambro, Patrol superintendent.
-“If you plan to drink, help make everyone’s holiday safe by designating a sober ride home.”
+“When someone chooses to drive impaired, the consequences can be deadly,” said Colonel Richard S. Fambro, Patrol superintendent.
+“Help make everyone’s holiday weekend safe by designating a sober ride home and asking friends and family to do the same.”

-Motorists are encouraged to call #677 to report impaired drivers, drug activity or stranded motorists.
+Motorists are encouraged to dial #677 to report impaired drivers and drug activity to the Patrol.